Yulizzz123/Showcases/README.md

 5. If all letters are guessed, the execution is stalled.

 6. At 12 wrong guesses, the man is hanged and the game is over.
+Project Description
+Write a short description of your project.
+Write 1-2 sentences about what what you chose to build and why.

+-- Workflow & Organization --

+Step 1: Before I started coding, I validated my understanding of the rules of the game, and clustered them according to
+        a process sequence.
+Step 2: I then prioritized the rules of the game, and chose the most important for an MVP:
+        These are to be able to select a letter as a player and match it with the letters of a word to be guessed.
+Step 3: After I completed coding the MVP, I added more functionalities, such as the abilitiy to choose between one
+        or two players.